Mobile home: United Kingdom

 In addition to mobile homes, static caravans are popular across the UK.
 Static caravans have wheels and a rudimentary chassis with no suspension or brakes and are therefore transported on the back of large flatbed lorries, the axle and wheels being used for movement to the final location when the static caravan is moved by tractor or 4×4.
 A static caravan normally stays on a single plot for many years and has many of the modern conveniences normally found in a home.

 Mobile homes are designed and constructed to be transportable by road in one or two sections.
 Mobile homes are no larger than 20 × 6.8 m with an internal maximum height of 3.05 m.
-Legally, mobile homes can still be defined as "caravans".
+A caravan with a maximum authorised mass of more than 3,500 kg cannot legally be towed by an ordinary towing car with a category BE licence unless the driver qualified before 19 January 2013; one more than 2.55 m wide or 18.65 m long also requires notification to police as an abnormal load and may need to be escorted.
+Usually, they are transported on flatbeds or low loaders by specialised haulage firms.

 Static holiday caravans generally have sleeping accommodation for 6 to 10 people in 2, 3 or 4 bedrooms and on convertible seating in the lounge referred to as a 'pull out bed'.
 They tend towards a fairly "open-plan" layout, and while some units are double glazed and centrally heated for year-round use, cheaper models without double glazing or central heating are available for mainly summer use.
 Static caravan holiday homes are intended for leisure use and are available in 10 and 12 ft widths, a small number in 13 and 14 ft widths, and a few 16 ft wide, consisting of two 8 ft wide units joined.
 Generally, holiday homes are clad in painted steel panels, but can be clad in PVC, timber or composite materials.
 Static caravans are sited on caravan parks where the park operator of the site leases a plot to the caravan owner.
 There are many holiday parks in the UK in which one's own static caravan can be owned.
 There are a few of these parks in areas that are prone to flooding and anyone considering buying a sited static caravan needs to take particular care in checking that their site is not liable to flooding.

 Static caravans can be rented on an ad-hoc basis or purchased.
 Purchase prices range from £25,000 to £100,000.
 Once purchased, static caravans have various ongoing costs including insurance, site fees, local authority rates, utility charges, winterisation and depreciation.
 Depending on the type of caravan and the park these costs can range from £1,000 to £40,000 per year.
 Some park owners used to have unfair conditions in their lease contracts but the Office of Fair Trading has produced a guidance document available for download called Unfair Terms in Holiday Caravan Agreements which aims to stop unfair practices.